 - When refinishing the Corian countertop, use a sponge to rub the surface and create a matte finish.
 Also, if you want a gloss finish, get a white polishing paste and a sander with finishing pads.

 - Finally, it is always prudent to disinfect your countertop.
 Consider using one part water solution and one part bleach.
-Then, rinse sufficiently with water and dry it.
+Then, rinse it sufficiently with water and dry it.

 Here’s how to refinish Corian countertop: